Skip to content

 Academic advisors are also available to meet with prospective students considering various majors within the colleges.
 All students are encouraged to make appointments with an advisor in their intended major.

-• Change of Major Application
+• Change of Major Process

 • Virtual Explore Sports Communication Appointments